My name is Joanna Baker. I live in Albury and Hobart, and I write murder mysteries.

 you’ll find some details of my novels and, soon there’ll be notes for reading groups and study guides and other material.

 In the blog I’ll be posting thoughts about murder mysteries and why I take them seriously.
-That’ll be mostly based on the hours of reading I did for my PhD at RMIT.
+That’ll be mostly based on the reading I did for my PhD at RMIT.

 I’ll also explore the work of two of the greats (who are, of course, great in very different ways): Agatha Christie and P. D. James.